 Space-time seems to be a sticking point, particularly for scientists.
 Einstein showed that space and time are connected.
-And he did this, did he not, without a full understanding of what time is.
-(He actually said that he had no idea if time really existed or was an invention of man).
+And he did this, did he not, without a full understanding of what time is (he actually said that he had no idea if time really existed or was an invention of man).
 And, undoubtedly, an understanding of space-time has allowed science to make many breakthroughs and predictions.

 So breaking down time does impact on what we think we understand space-time to be.
 But the starting point to that has to be to understand time itself.

 Why has the quest for time been surrendered to scientists?